-If you are a member of ADA, you can join a discussion group (listserv) called dietetics_L.
-I will forward a message to you about joining this group.
+If you are a member of the Academy, you can join an electronic mailing list (EML) for any of the dietetic practice groups that you paid with your Academy dues.
+I will forward a message to you about joining Academy electronic mailing lists (EML).
 There have been many discussions about creatinine and other protein supplements athletes take.
-I think you would find it beneficial if you are a member of ADA.
-If you are not a member of ADA, you will not be allowed to join.
+I think you would find it beneficial if you are a member of the Academy.
+If you are not a member of the Academy, you will not be allowed to join.

 I exercise frequently, so I try to eat a diet rich in amino acids.
 Unfortunately, I don't really know how to tell what amino acids (or how much of them) I get from what I eat.
 Since food labels don't give us this information, is there another way to find out?

 First you need to write down everything you eat.
 Then your choices are to either send your food records to a registered dietitian who could analyze the amino acid content in the foods you eat or find a nutrition software package that has amino acid content of foods in their database.